 This Japanese “face bank” is just the right amount of weird.

 A bright blue that’s very Memphis.

 The confetti design (mixed into recycled plastic) is similar to Sottsass’s bacteria print.
-The pattern also comes in salad plates.

 Those black-and-white lines are perfect to lay out on.